thepro2k/maliszewski-osu-skins/skin.md

-# Compilation of 168 skins Maliszewski has used
+# Compilation of 170 skins Maliszewski has used since mid 2022

  # My profile: https://osu.ppy.sh/users/16323209